WilliamWelsh/Letterboxd-Metacritic-Addon/README.md

-# Letterboxd Rotten Tomatoes Addon
+# Letterboxd Metacritic Addon

 ## Overview

 This is a Chrome extension that adds two features to [Letterboxd](https://letterboxd.com).
 You can see the Metascore & color and a button added beside the IMDB and TMDB micro-buttons at the bottom that will link you to the film's Metacritic page.

-Prefer Rotten Tomatoes?
-I have a Chrome extension for that as well, view it [here](https://github.com/WilliamWelsh/Letterboxd-Rotten-Tomatoes-Addon).
+**Prefer Rotten Tomatoes?
+I have a Chrome extension for that as well, view it [here](https://github.com/WilliamWelsh/Letterboxd-Rotten-Tomatoes-Addon).**

 ## Preview